 “Having regular access to pay could help people to pay their expenses as they come up.”

-“On-demand pay could help too if you want to marry up your mortgage or your rent with money you’ve already earned.
+“Earned wage access could help too if you want to marry up your mortgage or your rent with money you’ve already earned.
 That way it’s much easier not to spend your pay when it lands in your account.”